Best things to do in Ho Chi Minh City, Vietnam

 4. See the Ho Chi Minh City Opera House

 Just off Nguyen Hue street, you will see the Ho Chi Minh City Opera House.
 Symphonies, ballets and opera performances are shown here.
-The impressive building is another beautiful example of the French-colonial architecture in the city, and even if you don’t visit a show, the building is great to admire from the outside.
+The impressive building is another beautiful example of French-colonial architecture in the city, and even if you don’t visit a show, the building is great to admire from the outside.

 5. Stroll down Nguyen Hue Walking Street - (This is a good spot to stop for lunch)